 Warehousing is also responsible for maintaining price stability of the products.
 If the product is available in the market in bulk, the price may fall and if the product faces a shortage in the market, its price might shoot up.
 Thus, warehousing ensures that the right amount of goods are available in the market.

 Once the product is in the market, the consumers need to be aware of its presence to buy it and enable the business to earn revenue.
 The promotion function is responsible for making the consumers aware of the goods produced, their features and characteristics, their prices and other necessary information.

 This can be done through advertising, personal selling, sales promotion, sponsorship of events and other such activities that assist in publicising the product.
 Promotion is done while considering the budget of the company.
-The objective of this function is to inform the existing and the potential customers so that they buy the product and higher revenue can be generated.
+This function aims to inform the existing and potential customers so that they buy the product and generate higher revenue.

 Providing Customer Support

 Communication between the customer and the business does not end once the product is sold.
 In today’s world, where the customer is considered a king, customer support services are even more important than selling the product itself.

 For any business, retaining its customers is essential to maintain an image in the market as well as to incite new customers to buy their product.
 Customer support services ensure that the customer is happy with the product during its life cycle and is not facing any problems with it.
 Some examples of customer support services include consumer helpline, maintenance services, technical support, credit facilities and other after-sale services.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
 Tell us what you think about our article on functions of marketing in the comments section.

 Management analyst.
 Introverted yet outgoing.
 Talk to me about management and I can explain why it’s the most complex thing in the world.